 When does the testing stage begin and what’s the QA department’s primary objective?

 At the project estimation stage, we review the project specifications (if available), test them for contradictory requirements and feasibility, and suggest the best ways to implement certain modules and features.
-We also prepare a test plan.
+We also draw a test plan.

-If we have received no project specs from the client, a QA engineer writes the project specifications and summary jointly with the developers.
+If we have received no project specs from the client, a QA writes the project specifications and summary jointly with the developers.
 Thus, the testing process gets underway already at the project estimation stage.

 Here is the typical sequence of steps we go through while testing every project: